J0hn1975/MS3-LyricFinder/README.md

 ## Scope
 ## User Stories
 As a new or returning visitor I would like to see:
 > 1. A site that is easy and clear to navigate
-> 2. A map of where Santorini is located
-> 3. The current weather conditions in Santorini
-> 4. External social media links to find out more about the island
+> 2. External social media links
-> 5. An informative quiz where I can test my knowledge on Santorini
-> 6. Feedback on which answers I have got right
-> 7. A final page that displays how well did on the quiz
-> 8. An option to close out of the final page or play quiz again
-> 9. A contact page to get in touch with the site owner
-> 10. A site that responds and provides feedback on my interactions
+> 3. A site that responds and provides feedback on my interactions
-> 11. A site that I can interact with
+> 4. A site that I can interact with
-> 12. As a user I would like to see a responsive site that can be used on mobile devices
+> 5. As a user I would like to see a responsive site that can be used on mobile devices
-> 13. An error page to show if I have enterted an incorrect URL
+> 6. An error page to show if I have enterted an incorrect URL
+> 7. The ability to edit and delete lyrics added by the user
+> 8. A site that has clear login and registration pages

-## Site owner goals
+## Admin/Site owner goals
-The main goal of this site is to present useful information about Santorini on a website that is easy to navigate
+The main goal of this site is to present song lyrics on a website that is easy to navigate
-> 14. Display a contact form so the user can get in touch with the site owner
+> 9. A way of contact the site owner with any issues related to the site
-> 15. Present the end user with a clear and simple navigaion menu
+> 10. Present the end user with a clear and simple navigaion menu
-> 16. Display the current weather in Santorini
+> 11. The ability to add, edit and delete lyrics
-> 17. Provide a quiz where the user can test their knowledge
+> 12. Provide a quiz where the user can test their knowledge
-> 18. Make a site that is responsive across all devices.
+> 13. Make a site that is responsive across all devices.
-> 19. A site that provides feedback and validation.
+> 14. A site that provides feedback and validation.
-> 20. On the 404 page the user shouldn't use the broswer back but instead the nav bar.
+> 15. On the 404 page the user shouldn't use the broswer back but instead the nav bar.
-> 21. Display a map of Santorini
 ---

 ## Structure